killdash9/MacClam/README.md

 ## Design Principle ##

-The script is designed to have a very simple interface -- one command to do everything.
-The command is idempotent, meaning that re-running the command will do nothing if everything is set up correctly and services are running.
+MacClam.sh is designed to have a very simple interface -- one command to do everything.
+It is idempotent, meaning that re-running MacClam.sh will do nothing if everything is set up correctly and services are running.
 If there are changes in the configuration variables, it will make sure they are applied, and restart services as necessary.